-In the wild, Vervet monkeys have been observed to have as many as a dozen very specific calls, each with its referent, and each consistently responded to.
-But how did we get from a handful of conditioned communicative calls to the use of thousands of words built up into phrases, sentences, and scientific theories.
+In the wilds of East Africa, Vervet monkeys have been observed to have as many as a dozen very specific calls, each with its referent, and each consistently responded to.
+But how did we get from a handful of conditioned communicative calls to the use of thousands of words built up into phrases, sentences, and scientific theories?
 It is like the old joke about “How to get to Symphony Hall?”, the answer, “Practice, son, practice!”

 Ritual as Research and Development

 Ritual was the bridge from biology to culture.
-That is a bold statement, partly because of its inaccuracy; nothing living ever completely escapes biology, and why would we want it to?
-To seek nourishment, to avoid harm, to feel, to want, to enjoy, to nurture surely is what life is about.
+That is a bold statement, but nothing living ever completely escapes biology, and why would we want it to?
+To seek nourishment, to avoid harm, to feel, to want, to enjoy, to nurture, surely is what life is about.
 But, a limitation is imposed upon us by “the biological point of view”; it is a limitation of goal and purpose.
 For biology, the goal is to successfully reproduce.
-Through the use of ritual, early humans — and maybe even proto-humans — began to imagine more possibilities for life.
+Through the use of ritual, early humans — and maybe even proto-humans — began to imagine more possibilities for life!

-The classic depiction of H. Sapiens Cro-Mgnon.
+The classic depiction of H. sapiens Cro-Magnon.
 Evidence clearly suggests these early humans were the first to have more complex language, a variety of tools and art, some 40,000 years ago.
 Painting from Lascaux Cave in France.

 Oral language must be relatively easy to remember.
-Some few ‘words’ may have started as separate ‘calls’ but in the end, words cannot be unrelated and totally dissimilar to all the rest.
+Some few ‘words’ may have started as separate ‘calls’ but in the end, words cannot be unrelated and totally dissimilar to each other.
 There must be a system to words, it seems, in which a small group of standardized sounds (phonemes) are used repeatedly and built into various combinations.
 Standardized parts, these sounds, eventually form root words and even suffixes and prefixes.
-It took much time and practice to pound out language as a Digital System, contends Dan Dennett, almost 40,000 years of practice.
+It took much time and practice to pound out language as a Digital System, contends Dan Dennett (p.149), almost 40,000 years of practice.
 Much of that work took place in communal ritual.